Put-in-Bay Garden Club Monthly Report

 All interested gardeners are encouraged to attend the presentation “Why Native Plants Matter” sponsored by the Lake Erie Islands Conservancy at 7 p.m. on Thursday, April 27 at Put-in-Bay Town Hall.
-Gale Martin, who operates Natives in Harmony nursery, will discuss the importance of native plants for pollinators, birds, and wildlife in our landscapes.
+Gale Martin, who operates Natives in Harmony Nursery, will discuss the importance of native plants for pollinators, birds, and wildlife in our landscapes.

 The plants for the baskets in DeRivera Park downtown Put-in-Bay will arrive at 9 a.m. on Tuesday, May 16, and we will be planting them on Wednesday, May 17.
 Anyone willing to help on those prepping and planting days is most welcome and appreciated!
-Last, but not least, check out the Put-in-Bay Garden Club website for a listing of our programs for the summer.
+Last but not least, check out the Put-in-Bay Garden Club website for a listing of our programs for the summer.

 There will be no Home and Garden Tour this summer, but we are planning a ﬁeld trip in July that you won’t want to miss!
 We hope you have received your membership renewal letter by now.
-You can renew or join online at the Put-in-Bay Garden Club website, or mail a check to the Put in Bay Garden Club, PO Box 815, Put-in-Bay Ohio 43456.
-Your membership fee goes to fund Garden Club projects that help beautify our island.
+You can renew or join online at the Put-in-Bay Garden Club website or mail a check to the Put-in-Bay Garden Club, PO Box 815, Put-in-Bay, Ohio 43456.
+Your membership fee funds Garden Club projects that help beautify our island.
 Please plan to volunteer with us and to participate in our monthly activities.

 We look forward to sharing the summer with you.